marbru/pizzaypeli/README.md

 # Pizza y Peli

-A simple app to keep track of our home movie nights.
+A simple app to plan and keep track of our home cinema sessions.

 <img src="claude_log/8.png" style="max-width:700px; width:100%;" />